Opus10/django-pgbulk/docs/guide.md

 !!! warning

     Triggers and auto-generated fields not in the update won't be applied.
-Identical rows also won't be returned if using `returning=True`.
+Unchanged rows also won't be returned if using `returning=True`.

 ## Using `pgbulk.update`